Arctic Ice

 Warming of the Arctic is causing further warming

-Higher global temperatures | Less ice cover | |
+| Higher global temperatures | Less ice cover | |

-* | Less sunlight reflected into space & more absorbed. |
+| * | Less sunlight is reflected into space & more absorbed. |

-When this amplifying feedback cycle is dominant:
+In this amplifying feedback cycle:

-- higher global temperatures cause
+- higher global temperatures tend to cause

-- more absorption of sunlight, which causes
+- more absorption of sunlight, which tends to cause

 - higher global temperatures.